Inspired Potentials

 • 1 small knob of fresh turmeric (or 1 Tbs. dried/powered)

-• 1 Jalapeño chopped fine
+• One Jalapeño chopped fine

 • 1 Long green hot pepper or whatever kind of pepper you have available